 A Course in Weight Loss: 21 Spiritual Lessons for Surrendering Your Weight Forever

-Whenever you are about to eat something, whether it is a snack or a meal, set your intention to become fully present in the moment.
-Then give your full attention to the whole process of eating .
-Use all your senses to help you be fully present as you develop a healthier relationship with food and healthier eating habits.
+Before you eat something, whether it is a snack or a meal, take a moment and set an intention to be fully present while you are eating.
+As you begin to eat, give your full attention to the whole process of eating by using all your senses.

-As you eat, pay attention to what is happening in your body and how your mind is reacting.
-Notice your thoughts but try not to react to them.
-Notice how they try to take you away from the present moment.
-Observe your thoughts without criticism or judgement and then return your awareness to eating and the present moment.
+Pay attention to what is happening in your body and how your mind is reacting.
+Notice your thoughts but do not react to them.
+Notice how they try to distract you.
+Observe your thoughts without criticism or judgement, and then return your awareness to eating and the present moment.

 "Our deepest self-knowledge resides in the body, which a great deal of the time does not speak the same language as the mind."